OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 zonecfg:example> set autoboot=true
 ```

-Once zone is booted you can log in locally with `zlogin example`, or you can ssh in via the IP address you provided to zone config.
+Once zone is booted you can log in locally with `zlogin example`.
+If you created zone with dedicated network adapter, you should configure it inside zone.

 <div class="well">
 Note, that on first zone boot sysding(1M) will set root's password to NP.
 Before this happened you will not be able to login to zone with zlogin, so this command will not work on early startup stage.